-- Wheelbarrow - Cover for wheelbarrow (plastic, canvas, or burlap) - Buckets - Shovel - Cleaning equipment, including scrub brush, rubber gloves, water - Apparatus for wet sieving, including: a sieve(s), meeting the requirements of FOP for AASHTO T 27/T 11, minimum of 2 ft2 (0.19 m2) of sieving area, conveniently arranged and supported so that the sieve can be shaken rapidly by hand.
+- Receptacle: wheelbarrow, bucket or other suitable container that does not alter the properties of the material being sampled - Sample cover (plastic, canvas, or burlap) - Shovel - Cleaning equipment, including scrub brush, rubber gloves, water - Apparatus for wet sieving, including: a sieve(s), meeting the requirements of FOP for AASHTO T 27/T 11, minimum of 2 ft (0.19 m) of sieving area, conveniently arranged and supported so that the sieve can be shaken rapidly by hand.

 - 1. Use every precaution in order to obtain samples representative of the true nature and condition of the concrete being placed being careful not to obtain samples from the very first or very last portions of the batch.
-The size of the sample will be 1.5 times the volume of concrete required for the specified testing, but not less than 0.03 m3 (1 ft3). - 2.
-Dampen the surface of the receptacle just before sampling, empty any excess water.

-Note 1: Sampling should normally be performed as the concrete is delivered from the mixer to the conveying vehicle used to transport the concrete to the forms; however, specifications may require other points of sampling, such as at the discharge of a concrete pump.

-3. Use one of the following methods to obtain the sample:
+The size of the sample will be 1.5 times the volume of concrete required for the specified testing, but not less than 0.03 m (1 ft). - 2.
+Dampen the surface of the receptacle just before sampling, empty any excess water. - Note 1: Sampling should normally be performed as the concrete is delivered from the mixer to the conveying vehicle used to transport the concrete to the forms; however, specifications may require other points of sampling, such as at the discharge of a concrete pump. - 3.
+Use one of the following methods to obtain the sample: